sixeyed/docker-on-windows/README.md

 It's a comprehensive look at running Docker on Windows, covering everything from 101 to production over 12 chapters.

+## Weekly Dockerfile

+I've also got a blog series describing all the Dockerfiles in detail: [Weekly Windows Dockerfiles](https://blog.sixeyed.com/tag/weekly-dockerfile/)

 ## Contents

 1. Getting Started with Docker on Windows